AcrossLimits/foodplanet/README.md

 Download the database schema `Schema.sql` found within the `Schema` folder.
 Create a mySQL database and run the schema within it, creating the required tables.

 #### The Application
 In order to replicate the Food Planet codebase download the files in the template folder and upload them on to your file server via FTP or any other upload method.

+##### Database Connections
 Find `DBConnection.php` within the `template/classes` and open it.
 Find the following lines of code on the top of the file and replace them with the information of the database you created in the previous step.

 ```php
 define('DB_SERVER', 'SERVER-ADDRESS');    // Replace SERVER-ADDRESS to your server domain/IP